Course of Study

 In addition to the core course, the student must complete two 300-level American studies courses, involving cooperative study of major topics in American civilization and their relation to other aspects of American life.
 Customarily, but not always, the courses operate as seminars, with emphasis on independent research and writing.
 Lectures and discussion led by outside specialists frequently supplement the coursework.
 Recent topics have included “American Art and Culture: the 1960s”; “The Making of Modern Baseball”; “The Art of Sustainability”; “Civil Society and Public Policy”; and “The Law of Democracy.”
 Program courses may be taken as electives or for departmental credit with permission of the student’s home departmental representative.
 Admission to most 300-level courses is by application, with preference given to program members.
 If space permits, a limited number of upperclass students not enrolled in the program may be admitted.

 The American studies student must also complete three one-term electives in the American field (pass/D/fail not acceptable), chosen from the curricula of the participating departments.
 The electives are subject to the approval of the director.
-A list of acceptable courses is available in the American studies program office, and at our website.
+A list of acceptable courses is available in the American studies program office, and below.